As an Amazon Associate I earn from qualifying purchases.

 Whatever you use, make it a mix of cheeses, which tastes better.

-Traditional pasta is of course elbow macaroni, but any short pasta is fine.
+Traditional pasta is of course elbow macaroni, but any short pasta is fine; I used cavatappi.
 Do not mix different pastas, however, because many cook at different rates, and you want your pasta uniformly cooked.
 Err on the side of undercooking your pasta, since it will be baked, too.

 This recipe makes a fair bit of shrimp mac and cheese, so if you have leftovers, reheat them in a microwave, or oven at 350°F until warmed through.
 It does not freeze well.